 Editor's Note: The potential requirement PR.5.7.6-3 will be considered for consolidation once the ENs are resolved.

+6.1.4 Energy-related characteristics as service criteria

+This clause consolidates potential requirements from clause 5.9 leveraging energy-related characteristics as service criteria, for example for the network to provide a set of target UEs.